BioinformaticsSTU/TGStools/README.md

 ----------------------------
 ## TransFilt
 ----------------------------
-This function would filter out those transcripts whose distance between its transcript-start-site to the closest histone site is larger than the threshold user gives.
+This function would filter out those transcripts whose distance between its transcript-start-site to the closest epigenetic marks and CAGE tags is larger than the cutoff user defined.

 ### Input files
 #### gtf file
 An annotation file in GTF format.

 #### transDist file
 Created by function StaDist.
-It contains the distance between transcript-start-site of transcript to the closest histone site.
+It contains the distance between transcript-start-site of transcripts to the closest epigenetic marks and CAGE tags.

 ### Usage
 ```